nasuni-labs/nasuni-dashboards/README.md

 ### Install Grafana

-1. Switch to your home directory befor downloading Grafana
+1. Switch to your home directory before downloading Grafana:

     ```shell
     cd ~
     ```

 2. Use wget to download Grafana: